rcullito/mapquest/README.md

 ```

+keyword-in-set

+(keyword-in-set name k set)

-`keyword-in-set` - macro to create one-off predicates that check a key in a map against set membership
+defines a predicate that accepts a map, and tests a key from that map for set membership

 ```
 ;; define predicate